 Despite the world's population growing rapidly, many of us feel lonelier than ever.
 The drive to connect with others and forge meaningful social relationships is an essential part of what makes us human.
 From a neurobiological perspective, we are wired for connection.

-However, as a 2016 survey by Lifeline Australia revealed, more than 80 per cent of us think the world is becoming a lonelier place.
-If you're familiar with the experience of feeling alone even while surrounded by people, you probably won't be surprised to learn that of the 60 per cent of respondents who said they 'often feel lonely', a large cohort lived with a partner and/or children.
+However, loneliness in Australia is an issue.
+A 2016 survey by Lifeline Australia revealed, more than 80 per cent of us think the world is becoming a lonelier place.
+If you're familiar with feeling alone even while surrounded by people, you probably won't be surprised to learn that of the 60 per cent of respondents who said they 'often feel lonely', a large cohort lived with a partner and/or children.
 Loneliness doesn't discriminate – and even though technology has arguably made us more connected than ever, we also feel more alone and hungrier for meaningful connection.

 It's important to note that loneliness means different things to different people.
 Some think of it as sadness because one has no friends or company; others believe it's a subjective indicator of feeling alone.
 Either way, it suggests a discrepancy between one's desired level of connection and one's actual level of connection.

 The likelihood of feeling lonely is sadly higher for those living with complex mental illness.
 This is due in in no small part to the stigma associated with mental ill health and an all-too-common lack of access to adequate care and support.
 For those who live with a mental illness, it can be hard to leave home regularly let alone foster caring, real-world relationships.
 Physical ill health and disability can also feed loneliness.

 So what can you do?

 Our social lives aren't the only place we experience loneliness so if you feel lonely at work or at home, here are some ideas of things you can do to overcome loneliness and combat social isolation.